-WordPress is one of the simplest and most accessible ways to build a website, and, as a result, more than 39% of all websites in the entire world are built on this platform.
+WordPress is one of the simplest and most accessible ways to build a website, and, as a result, 63.2% of websites in the entire world are built on this platform.

 Besides being free and user-friendly, it also has hundreds of plugins that allow you to add or modify almost any feature you can imagine to enhance your site’s functionality.

 But a great web design on WordPress or any platform needs equally reliable and impressive hosting in order to unleash its full potential.
 Your website’s hosting impacts your user experience and your SEO.

 Choosing the right hosting is critical to your site’s success, which is why you should give serious consideration to cloud hosting.

 - 5 Benefits of Cloud Hosting Your WordPress Site